bioexcel/biobb_documentation/biobb_documentation/docs/source/first_steps.md

 ### Binary paths configuration

 Additionnally, it's recommendable to configure binary paths in your environment in order to easy the command line execution.
-More info about this subject can be found in the [Execution in command line](https://biobb-documentation.readthedocs.io/en/latest/execution.html#binary-path-configuration) section.
+More info about this subject can be found in the [Binary path configuration](https://biobb-documentation.readthedocs.io/en/latest/execution.html#binary-path-configuration) section.